yuuuki2/Vorarlberg---The-Game/doc/Dokumentation.md

 * Editing the README.md
 * Manuel is watching the game show on youtube where we have the inspiration
 * Fixing some Bugs from MAUI

+## 28-04-2025 (Moritz)

+* Added a description and credit for intelectual property to README.md